rtaibah/jekyll-blog/_posts/blog/2008-02-11-howto-install-ubuntu-on-your-eee-pc.md

+---

-title: HOWTO: Install Ubuntu on Your Eee PC
+title: "HOWTO: Install Ubuntu on Your Eee PC"
 author: rami
+layout: linuxologist
-permalink: howto-install-ubuntu-on-your-eee-pc
+permalink: /2008/02/11/howto-install-ubuntu-on-your-eee-pc
+categories: [Blog]
-tags: eee-pc, ubuntu, howto
+tags: [eee-pc, ubuntu, howto]
+summary: I have [posted](/2008/02/06/eee-pcfinally) earlier that the "easy mode" of the Eee PC is like living on the bottom bunker in a basement cell of the Alcatraz.
+Liberating it to the default Xandros "advanced mode" is just like going out to yard with sweaty inmates, which isn't saying much.

+---

-I have [posted]({filename}/blog/2008-02-06-eee-pcfinally.markdown) earlier that the "easy mode" of the Eee PC is like living on the bottom bunker in a basement cell of the Alcatraz.
+I have [posted](/2008/02/06/eee-pc-finally) earlier that the "easy mode" of the Eee PC is like living on the bottom bunker in a basement cell of the Alcatraz.
 Liberating it to the default Xandros "advanced mode" is just like going out to yard with sweaty inmates, which isn't saying much.

 I initially installed eeexubuntu on that little critter, but soon was disenchanted.
 XFCE is just not for me.
 Solution?
 Install everybody's favorite!
 Ubuntu!